neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/001-story-of-a-tensor/CWK-Demystified.md

 ```

-Note that naming conventions differ between PyTorch and MLX.
-In PyTorch, the `in_features` and `out_features` parameters are used to specify the dimensions of the input and output tensors, respectively.
-In MLX, the `input_dims` and `output_dims` parameters are used instead.
-The `Sequential()` module is the same in both frameworks.
+It's important to be aware of the different naming conventions used in PyTorch and MLX, especially when specifying dimensions for input and output tensors in neural network layers.
+In PyTorch, the parameters `in_features` and `out_features` are employed for this purpose.
+They define the size of the input and output tensors respectively, which is crucial for layer configuration in neural networks.

+In contrast, MLX uses the parameters `input_dims` and `output_dims` to serve a similar purpose.
+Understanding this variation in terminology is essential for effectively working with these frameworks.

+Despite these differences in naming conventions, it's notable that the `Sequential()` module, a common feature used for stacking layers in a neural network, remains consistent in both PyTorch and MLX.
+This module allows for the creation of models in a modular, sequential manner, simplifying the process of model construction and making the code more readable and maintainable.

 ```python
 import mlx.core as mx